jimbrig/obsidian_vault/R/R Books List.md

 - [Designing and Building Data Science Solutions](https://datasciencedesign.com/) Data science can be an exciting, invigorating field, and for the business leader, it can bring about revolutionary changes to an organization that can come with huge returns on investment and value added.
 For the data scientist, designing and delivering successful projects is rewarding, stimulating and tremendously gratifying.
 We hope this guide gives you the confidence to understand the risks and approach your project in a sensible way.

 - [Data Preparation: Essential Steps Before & After Analysis](https://bookdown.org/martin_monkman/DataPreparation_EssentialSteps/) It is routinely noted that the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) applies to data science—80% of one’s time is spent on data collection and preparation, and the remaining 20% on the “fun stuff” like modeling, data visualization, and communication.

+- [The caret Package](http://topepo.github.io/caret/) The [`caret`](http://cran.r-project.org/web/packages/caret/index.html) package (short for **C**lassification **A**nd **RE**gression **T**raining) is a set of functions that attempt to streamline the process for creating predictive models.
+The package contains tools for:
+	- data splitting
+	- pre-processing
+	- feature selection
+	- model tuning using resampling
+	- variable importance estimation

+	as well as other functionality.

 ## Data Visualization